KARLSZP/AI/README.md

   Implement **VE(Variable Elimination) algorithm** by hand, in python.

+- **Exp11**

+  Build a Decision Tree to predict classification problems, as a tutorial to ml.

 - **Proj1**

   A implementation of the Pacman, using **minimax** and **alpha-beta pruning**, from [UC Berkeley CS188](http://ai.berkeley.edu/multiagent.html#Q5).